NehaZ2023/SQLSpark/README.md

 🌐 Connect with Us:

-Explore more repositories at our GitHub profile.
+Explore more repositories at my GitHub profile.
-Follow us on Twitter for the latest updates.
+Follow me on Twitter for the latest updates.
 For inquiries, reach out to nehazul.hoquet@email.com.
 🙌 Contributions:
 Contributions to SQLSpark are welcome!
 If you have a SQL query that's been a game-changer for your projects, feel free to contribute by opening a pull request.